casangi/casadocs/docs/api/casashell/buildmytasks.rst

    upgrading yourtask.xml
    -bash$

-This step only need to be done once.
+This step only needs to be done once.
 The old version is stored in **yourtask.xml.bak**.
 The update is done with an XML processor which modifies the XML without changing the content.
 However, if you had large sections of comments you should copy these from **yourtask.xml.bak** back into the updated **yourtask.xml** since these comments are not retained in the conversion.